tgteacher/BigData-LA1/ASSIGNMENT.md

 Write a Python script that prints the list of the 10 parks with the highest number of treated trees.
 Parks must be ordered by decreasing number of treated trees.
-The data file must be passed as argument.
+Every list element must be printed on a new line.

 ## Required syntax